wp-plugins/social-facebook-all-in-one/readme.txt

 Wordpress Social Facebook All In One widget is distinguished by a prefix to avoid conflicts in database Options table .
-Wordpress Social Facebook All In One widget is based on a jQuery accordion which is animated by the following effects , for now :
+Besides , Wordpress Social Facebook All In One widget is based on a jQuery accordion which is animated by the following effects , for now :

 * Bounceslide effect ( 12/15/2011 ) .